amckenna/sbom-analyzer/README.md

 Note, for this tool to work, you must clone the GitHub Advisory Database repository, which contains a directory structure of JSON files, each containing information on a GitHub Advisory.
 Using this datasource reduces further dependencies on APIs and removes the need for any API access tokens or accounts for this tool to work.
 Warning - the GitHub Advisory Database repository is around 2.5 Gb.

 Analysis output is a CSV file.
+The dependencies in most (all?)
+SBOMs do not specify the dependency's location within the codebase so the analysis will not contain file paths to where the dependencies are used.

 To install:
 ```bash